GrJa23/SMPE_2023/Exercises/Exercises_Mooc/README.md

-# This folder contains the result of the exercices done in some modules of the mooc
+# This folder contains the result of the exercices from the different modules of the Mooc